vaibhav-jain/python-flask-aws/README.md

  * Debugger PIN: 262-674-088
 ```

-At this point, you should be able to load the website by going to `http://localhost` or `http://0.0.0.0`.
+We should be able to load the website by going to `http://localhost` or `http://0.0.0.0`.
 Once verified, go back to the terminal and press `ctrl-c` to stop the application.

 ## 3. Build the Docker image